Shenice6791/Shenice-Sandbox/writing samples/Simple instructions and code snippets.md

-# Simple instruction sample with code snippets
+# Instructions with code snippets

 ## 1. **Create a Basic HTML Page**